-The group's three consumer-facing businesses, however, have seen demand drop in the current crisis and franchise fees have been cut to help them survive.
+The group's three consumer-facing businesses were affected by the crisis and franchise fees were cut to help them survive.

 Franchise Brands says its objective is to run the B2C side of the business at cash break-even while the crisis persists.

 Volumes will be lower in B2B, but this division is still expected to trade profitably after a round of cost cuts.

 In April, the company raised £14mln through a placing at 90p a share with directors and senior management putting up £2.07mln.

 Executive chairman Stephen Hemsley subscribed for £1.35mln worth of shares to take his stake to 23.2%.